-The initial consultation is an opportunity for you to talk and me to listen.
+The initial consultation for facial plastic surgery is an opportunity for you to talk and me to listen.
 I like to understand what has led to my patients seeking advice on improving their appearance.

 It is clear to me, contradictory to popular misconception, that the majority of patients seeking correction of signs of ageing are motivated by far more than just vanity.
 There is no doubt that for most of us, when we look our best, we have renewed confidence and energy about every aspect of our lives.
 This new confidence is life enriching.

 I recognise that it is a big step when somebody asks for help with any aspect of their appearance.
 I see my role as an advocate in guiding you through what may seem at first a minefield of possibilities.
 Listening carefully to your exact concerns, explaining in clear language what the options are and their associated risks, and then collaborating on a treatment path is the key to a perfect outcome.